 Resource Efficiency

-Since taking office, the Talon government has committed to reduce state expenses by reducing the size of the government (from 28 ministers in the last Yayi government to 22 ministers) and eliminating several political positions in the ministerial cabinets (e.g., attachés de cabinet and press officers).
-In contrast, the salaries of some cabinet members, particularly directors of cabinet (DCs), departmental general secretaries (SGs) and their deputies, have increased considerably. members of parliament salaries have also risen.
+The current government has a mixed record on efficient resource use.
+Since taking office, President Talon has committed to reducing state expenses by downsizing the government – from 28 ministers in the previous Yayi administration to 22 ministers – and eliminating several political positions within ministerial cabinets, such as cabinet attachés and press officers.
+In contrast, the salaries of some cabinet members, particularly directors of cabinet (DCs), departmental general secretaries (SGs) and their deputies, have increased significantly.
+Additionally, members of parliament have also seen their salaries rise.
+The appointment of 12 minister-counselors in 2024 will significantly impact the state budget, although their salaries remain unknown.
+The policy of exclusion in the country’s governance remains an obstacle to the rational use of human resources.

 Efficient use of assets